K-arch27/pinebtrfs/README.md

 ### --- Step 5 ---

-After being done with the layount and mounting everything back (or executing the included script PineBtrfs.sh) we have to extract our root filesystem back in
+After being done with the layout and mounting everything back (or executing the included script PineBtrfs.sh) we have to extract our root filesystem back in

 > tar -xvf BACKUPLOCATION/root_backup.tar --acls --xattrs --numeric-owner